University-Level Visits

 • When multiple classes are proposed (separate applications must be filed for each course)

-When to file a new reservation:
+When to file a new request to visit:

 • Any time you plan to visit Sedgwick Reserve as part of an approved class application